LabIMotion/labimotion.github.io/docs/blog/categories/preview/2025-11-03-announcing-labimotion-2-1-0-preview.md

 ### 🧪 Generic Dataset Source Information (experimental)

 A new experimental feature, **Source Information**, is now available for Generic Datasets.
 It displays metadata provided by the system or extracted from uploaded files.
-This feature contains two sections and will become the default for all Generic Dataset templates.
+This feature contains two sections and is expected to become the default for all Generic Dataset templates.

-- **General Description**: Common information such as date, time, creator, etc.
+- **General description**: Common information such as date, time, creator, etc.
-- ***Element* Details**: Re/Source element information such as re/source type (sample or reaction), re/source ID (sample ID or reaction ID), etc. The title of this section identify the source element itself, for example, if the source type is a sample, the title shows as "Sample details".
+- ***Element* details**: Source element information such as source type (sample or reaction), source ID (sample ID or reaction ID), etc. The section title reflects the corresponding source element, for example, "Sample details".

 (**Generic Dataset Source Information** - Click to open in a new window <i class="bi bi-window"></i>) {: .fs-2 .mb-0 }